The Ethical Convictions

 STATEMENT OF FAITH AND CHRISTIAN ETHICAL CONVICTIONS

-Section 1.1.
-Statement of Faith.
-The Christian Employers Alliance, a North Dakota corporation (“Ministry”), its officers, directors, and its Members shall subscribe to this Statement of Faith:
+The Christian Employers Alliance, a North Dakota corporation (“Alliance”), its officers, Directors, and its Members shall subscribe to this Statement of Faith:

 1.1.1.
-We believe the Bible is the inspired and only infallible and authoritative Word of God.
+We believe the Bible is inspired, infallible, and the authoritative Word of God.
 It is the source of all we believe concerning truth and morality.

 1.1.3.
 We believe in the deity of our Lord Jesus Christ, His virgin birth, His sinless life, His miracles, His vicarious and atoning death through His shed blood, His bodily resurrection, His ascension to the right hand of the Father, and His personal return in power and glory.

 1.1.4.
 We believe that for the salvation of lost and sinful people, regeneration by the Holy Spirit is essential.

 1.1.5.
 We believe in the present ministry of the Holy Spirit by whose indwelling the Christian is enabled to live a godly life.